 - Daily review example – this slide pack provides a sample daily review, a key component of teaching phonics following a systematic synthetic phonics (SSP) model.

 - Phonics lesson planner example and template – this document provides a template for planning a phonics and spelling lesson, as well as a worked example of a completed lesson.

 Explicit instruction involves clearly explaining and demonstrating content and skills to your students.
 It has been found to be an effective way to teach literacy.
 The following principles summarise explicit instruction.

 - I do, We do, then You do (the gradual release of responsibility framework)

 - Small chunks of new content

 - Continual monitoring and feedback

-When planning lessons and teaching sequences, you can follow an instructional model to ensure that EDI principles are included.
+When planning lessons and teaching sequences, you can follow an instructional model to ensure that explicit instruction principles are included.
 This practical phonics instructional model for reading and spelling will help you to plan phonics lessons.

-Find out more about implementing EDI in your classroom as part of your literacy practice by accessing:
+Find out more about implementing explicit instruction in your classroom as part of your literacy practice by accessing:

-- free online professional learning about explicit direct instruction – an instructional model for phonics
+- free online professional learning about explicit instruction – an instructional model for phonics

 Further Literacy Hub resources to support lesson planning